 Views:

-Your LTA is the total amount you can build up from all your pension savings in your lifetime without incurring a tax charge.
+LTA is the total amount you could build up from all your pension savings in your lifetime without incurring a tax charge.

 If you retired on or after 6 April 2023, there will be no LTA charge on the pension benefits paid to you.
 Any charges already being paid will continue.